theislab/scCODA/docs/source/compositional_data.rst

 Features of scCODA
 ^^^^^^^^^^^^^^^^^^

-The scCODA model (`Büttner, Ostner et al. (2020) <https://www.biorxiv.org/content/10.1101/2020.12.14.422688v2>`_) is the first model that was specifically designed to perform compositional data analysis in scRNA-seq.
+The scCODA model (`Büttner, Ostner et al. (2021) <https://www.biorxiv.org/content/10.1101/2020.12.14.422688v2>`_) is a model that was specifically designed to perform compositional data analysis in scRNA-seq.
-Apart from the compositionality of cell population data, there are some other challenges in comparing scRNA-seq populations, which scCODA addresses.
+Apart from the compositionality of cell population data, there are some other challenges in comparing scRNA-seq populations, which scCODA addresses, including very small sample sizes and multiple comparisons.
 It allows the user to select any reference cell type in order to see the effects of biological factors from different perspectives.

-Because each sample contains up to thousands of cells, performing scRNA-seq on a large number of samples is expensive and time-consuming.
-Thus, there are often very few biological replicates available, and frequentist tests will therefore result in highly uncertain estimates with large confidence intervals. scCODA uses Bayesian modeling with its possibility to include prior beliefs to obtain accurate results even in a low-sample setting.
+Because each sample in scRNA-seq usually contains thousands of cells, performing scRNA-seq on a large number of samples is expensive and time-consuming.
+Thus, there are often very few biological replicates available, and frequentist tests will result in highly uncertain estimates with large confidence intervals. scCODA uses Bayesian modeling and its possibility to include prior beliefs to obtain accurate results even in a low-sample setting.

 Also, most biological factors only effect a fraction of the total cell population.
 It is therefore important to determine the most important changes during the analysis.
 Since Bayesian analysis does not support the concept of p-values, scCODA instead uses spike-and-slab priors to automatically determine statistically credible effects.

-For more detailed information on the scCODA model, see `Büttner, Ostner et al. (2020) <https://www.biorxiv.org/content/10.1101/2020.12.14.422688v2>`_.
+For more detailed information on the scCODA model, see `Büttner, Ostner et al. (2021) <https://www.biorxiv.org/content/10.1101/2020.12.14.422688v2>`_.